YueLin301/yuelin301.github.io/_posts/2023-06-29-MARL-Basics.md

 - [ ] Multi-Agent Reinforcement Learning: A Selective Overview of Theories and Algorithms.
    Kaiqing Zhang, Zhuoran Yang, Tamer Basar.
    *Handbook of reinforcement learning and control 2021*.

+> Disclaimer: The above content partially uses materials from the cited papers.
+Corresponding links or references have been provided.
+{: .prompt-danger }